-Since 2014, we have started collecting biological reference samples in the form of buccal swabs from blood relatives of the missing.
+During 2014-2018, we have been collecting biological reference samples in the form of buccal swabs from blood relatives of the missing.
 In the future, this data can serve as a complementary tool in identification of human remains when they are discovered or exhumed.
-Until now we have collected samples from 778 blood relatives of 298 missing persons.
-In Armenia, we work on this in cooperation with the ARCS and jointly with the Ministry of Defense and the Armenian Scientific-Practical Centre of Forensic Medicine.
+Until now, in Armenia we have collected samples from 1122 blood relatives of 344 missing persons.
+We work on this in cooperation with the ARCS and jointly with the Ministry of Defense and the Armenian Scientific-Practical Centre of Forensic Medicine.